petershin/liferay-learn/docs/courses/latest/en/liferay-administrator/security/securing-web-services.md

 Use the different web service tools Liferay offers to protect your system as different applications and clients interact with Liferay.
 See [securing Liferay web services](https://learn.liferay.com/w/dxp/installation-and-upgrades/securing-liferay/securing-web-services) to learn more.

-Fans of Delectable Bonsai have been asking for a way to be able to customize and download their user profiles to use on other platforms.
+Fans of Delectable Bonsai have been asking for a way to customize and download their user profiles to use on other platforms.
 See how the IT department might configure a public web service to enable this.

 ## Understanding Service Access Policies